 MaxiCode was developed by United Parcel Service (UPS) as Dense Code in the early 1990s to sort packages on high-speed conveyor belts.
-The two-dimensional (2D) symbology has a fixed size of one inch and consists of an array of 888 light and dark hexagonal modules arranged around a bull’s-eye finder pattern (Figure 1, below).
+The two-dimensional (2D) symbology has a fixed size of one inch and consists of an array of 888 light and dark hexagonal modules arranged around a bulls-eye finder pattern (Figure 1, below).
 After its release into the public domain, MaxiCode was standardized according to ISO/IEC 16023.
 The ISO standard slightly modified the original MaxiCode design, creating some minimal spacing between adjacent modules and extending the data encoding to enable applications beyond sorting and tracking packages.

 The black-and-white modules in a MaxiCode symbol are arranged in a diagonal matrix comprised of 33 rows, which alternately contain 30 and 29 modules.
-One MaxiCode symbol has maximum data capacity of 93 alphanumeric characters or 138 numeric characters.
+One MaxiCode symbol has a maximum data capacity of 93 alphanumeric characters or 138 numeric characters.

 Figure 1 shows a MaxiCode barcode with these orientation patterns and modules highlighted.

-Like many other two-dimensional barcodes, MaxiCode uses a sophisticated error detection and correction technique known as Reed-Solomon error correction, commonly referred to Error Correction Codewords, or ECC.
-ECC is much more advanced than traditional checksums, as it is capable of not only detecting multiple errors or omissions (data that was unable to be read at all), but it can be used to correct both.
+Like many other two-dimensional barcodes, MaxiCode uses a sophisticated error detection and correction technique known as Reed-Solomon error correction, commonly referred to as Error Correction Codewords, or ECC.
+ECC is much more advanced than traditional checksums, as it is capable of not only detecting multiple errors or omissions (data that was unable to be read at all) but it can be used to correct both.
 With ECC, as much as 1/8 of the barcode’s codewords can be damaged, yet all the data can be successfully decoded.

 MaxiCode uses one of two error correction levels: Standard Error Correction (SEC) or Enhanced Error Correction (EEC).
 The primary message always uses EEC, while the secondary message’s error level is controlled by the symbol mode.
-As identified earlier, there are seven different modes which are used to identify the error correction level as well as the format of the data.
+As identified earlier, there are seven different modes that are used to identify the error correction level as well as the format of the data.
 The following table lists these modes:

 |0||Obsolete; superseded by modes 2 and 3|